MPK9722/1st-homework/README.md

 ## Stamps
-This folder contains a list of the screenshots acquired on the submissions page on HackerRanck.
+This folder contains a pdf file containing the screenshots acquired on the submissions page on HackerRanck.
 This files guarantee the correct implementation of the scripts contained in the file mentioned before.